-On 27 June 2008, selected BEE groups (Selected Participants) which include Sasol customers, Sasol suppliers, Sasol franchisees, women's groups, trade unions and other professional associations through a funding company, which is consolidated as part of the Sasol group, subscribed in total for 9.5 million Sasol preferred ordinary shares.
+In 2008, selected BEE groups (Selected Participants) which included Sasol customers, Sasol suppliers, Sasol franchisees, women's groups, trade unions and other professional associations, through a funding company, which is consolidated as part of the Sasol group, subscribed in total for 9,5 million Sasol preferred ordinary shares.
 A portion of these shares have not yet been allocated to Selected Participants and have been subscribed for by a facilitation trust, which is funded by Sasol.
-As at 30 June 2008, 1.1 million Sasol preferred ordinary shares were issued to the facilitation trust.
+As at 30 June 2009, 1,1 million (2008-1,1 million) Sasol preferred ordinary shares were issued to the facilitation trust.

-The Selected Participants contribute equity between 5% to 10% of the value of their underlying Sasol preferred ordinary shares allocation, with the balance of the contribution being funded through preference share debt (refer note 18), including preference shares subscribed for by Sasol.
+The Selected Participants contributed equity between 5% to 10% of the value of their underlying Sasol preferred ordinary shares allocation, with the balance of the contribution funded through preference share debt (refer note 18), including preference shares subscribed for by Sasol.

-The fair value of the equity settled share-based payment expense relating to the share rights issued to the Selected Participants is calculated at grant date and is expensed immediately as all vesting conditions have been met at that date.
+The fair value of the equity settled share-based payment expense relating to the share rights issued to the Selected Participants is calculated at grant date and is expensed immediately as all vesting conditions had been met at that date.